 (BEJUNE) was nearly 60% and stable across the time periods.
-The recent increase in participation rate was mainly due to a higher attendance by more than 5% in the SG-GR, BE and GE programmes which were the 3 programmes with the lowest participation rates in 2013-2015.
+The recent increase in participation rate was mainly due to a higher attendance by more than 5% in the SG-GR, BE and GE programmes that had the lowest participation rates in the previous time periods.